sigurdnev/nordic_workshop/README.md

 # Hands-on Tasks
 The hands-on tasks in this workshop ... .. .. ...

-## TASK 1: Control LEDs using the nRF Toolbox App and
+## TASK 1: Control LEDs using the nRF Toolbox App
 Scope: Modify the ble_app_uart example to recognise specific commands sent from the nRF Toolbox app and turn on a LED when one of these commands are received.

 ### Step 1: Change the device name